Postbacks

 });

-However, Monetag offers an optional mode that can be enabled per SDK upon request, in which the Promise resolves only after backend confirmation that the ad event (e.g., impression or click) was successfully processed.
+However, Monetag supports an optional mode in which the Promise resolves only after backend confirmation that the ad event (e.g., impression or click) was successfully processed.
+This feature can be enabled per SDK zone on request.

 When to use Frontend Callback